Ernest Zacharevic: Career

 In 2012, Zacharevic received worldwide recognition after creating a series of six street art murals for the George Town Festival in Penang, Malaysia, with the BBC calling him Malaysia's answer to Banksy.
 These images depict scenes of everyday Malaysian life, using local people as the models.
 The two most popular are Children on Bicycle and Boy on Motorcycle; a combination of installation and painting allows the outside community to interact with the works.
 These murals now stand as cultural landmarks in George Town, complete with plaques and frequent queues of people waiting to have their photographs taken with the works.

 Zacharevic held his first solo show, Art is Rubbish Rubbish is Art, in Penang in 2012 at the Hin Bus Depot, a centre for arts and culture located in George Town.
 A collection of 30-plus works were painted on reclaimed and found materials.

-In 2013 Zacharevic received viral attention for his on-street work with his controversial Lego mural in Johor Bahru, home to a Malaysian Legoland.
+In 2013 Zacharevic received viral attention for his on-street work with his controversial mural depicting Lego minifigures in Johor Bahru, home to a Malaysian Legoland.
 Using Lego figures, Zacharevic commented on the violent state of JB, positioning them on a street corner, as a woman carrying a Chanel bag approaches, a masked villain waits around the corner for her.
 The piece was buffed over quickly, but not before the image went viral, with thousands of people showing their support for the mural and the serious statement it was making.

 Zacharevic also painted a series of murals in Singapore, one of the most restrictive countries in the world in terms of street art.
 He created Children in Shopping Trolleys, and one of his most iconic concepts Style Wars.
 The piece sees two duelling children about to engage in combat with mops and brooms upon crayon illustrated horses.

 In 2014 Zacharevic opened his second solo show, "Rock, Paper, Scissors", in Barcelona at Montana Gallery.
 The collection saw a juxtaposition of more figurative works featuring characters from different cultures, with a range of dynamic poses and actions.

 in 2015 Zacharevic held a solo exhibition at the Underdogs gallery in Lisbon Portugal; this was the first public exhibition of his origami-themed body of work entitled The Floor is Lava.
 Since this time he has been travelling around the world for independent projects, producing beautiful walls globally.

 Since 2016 Zacharevic has directed focus to the initiation of the Splash and Burn Project, an artist-led artivism campaign which used street art to communicate issues concerning the unsustainable production of Palm oil in South East Asia.
 Since its inception, the project has collaborated with 9 international artists all creating works to generate awareness of the issues towards positive change.